BBC Television Shakespeare: US publicity

 In the US, the BBC hired Stone/Hallinan Associates to handle publicity.
-However, because the show aired on public television, many US newspapers and magazines would not cover it.
+However, because the show aired on public television, many US newspapers and magazines did not cover it.
 To launch the show in the US, a reception was held at the White House, attended by Rosalynn Carter, followed by lunch at the Folger Shakespeare Library.
 The main representative was Anthony Quayle, who had been cast as Falstaff for the second season Henry the Fourth episodes.
-It also helped that, unlike many of the other actors appearing in early episodes, Quayle was well known in the US.
+It also helped that, unlike many of the other actors appearing in early episodes, Quayle was well-known in the US.
 Also in attendance were Richard Pasco, Celia Johnson, Patrick Ryecart and Helen Mirren.
 James Earl Jones was initially scheduled to appear, in anticipation of the second season production of Othello, but by the time of the reception, Messina had been forced to abandon casting him.
-In the weeks leading up to the premier, Stone/Hallinan sent out press kits for each episode, whilst Exxon produced TV and radio commercials, and MetLife held Shakespearean open days in its head office, and sent out posters and viewer guides for each episode.
+In the weeks leading up to the premier, Stone/Hallinan sent out press kits for each episode, while Exxon produced TV and radio commercials, MetLife held Shakespearean open days in its head office, and sent out posters and viewer guides for each episode.

 In the US, WNET planned a series of thirty-minute programs to act as general introductions to each episode.
 This created something of a media circus when they (half) jokingly asked Joseph Papp if he would be interested in hosting it.
 Ultimately, however, they abandoned the idea and simply aired the BBC's Shakespeare in Perspective episodes.
 In terms of radio publicity, in 1979, National Public Radio (NPR) aired Shakespeare Festival; a series of operas and music programs based on Shakespeare's plays, as well as a two-hour docudrama, William Shakespeare: A Portrait in Sound, written and directed by William Luce, and starring Julie Harris and David Warner.
 They also broadcast a lecture series from the Lincoln Center, featuring Samuel Schoenbaum, Maynard Mack and Daniel Seltzer.
 Additionally, NPR station WQED-FM aired half-hour introductions to each play the week before the TV broadcast of the episode.
 However, when the early episodes of the show did not achieve the kind of ratings which had been initially hoped, financing for publicity quickly dried up; a Shakespeare variety show planned for PBS in 1981, set to star Charlton Heston, Robin Williams, Richard Chamberlain and Chita Rivera, failed to find an underwriter and was cancelled.
 The Folger Shakespeare Library's Shakespeare: The Globe and the World, a multimedia touring exhibition, was more successful and travelled to cities all over the country for the first two seasons of the show.